neilmewada/CrystalEngine/README.md

 # Crystal Engine

-A Work-in-progress Vulkan game engine with PBR rendering, FrameGraph based render architecture, and a declarative syntax Widget GUI framework built from scratch that is used for the editor GUI.
+A WIP cross-platform Vulkan game engine with PBR rendering, Directed Acyclic FrameGraph based render architecture, and a declarative syntax Widget GUI framework built from scratch that is used for the editor GUI.

 ![](./Screenshots/NewEditor_Mac.png)